lukaszgryglicki/calc-metric/README.md

   - `time_range` - it will be the value passed in `V3_TIME_RANGE`.
   - `last_calculated_at` - will store the value when this table was last calculated.
   - `date_from`, `date_to` - will have time from and time to values for which a given records were calcualted.

+# Running all calculations

+There is a file `calculations.yaml` that specifies all metrics that needs to be calculated, it runs in a loop and checks every single metric and eventually regenerates it if needed.

+Each entry in this file is a single invocation of `calcmetric` program.
+This is handles by `sync` program that will be written to handle this [TODO].